 It's important to your safety, performance and enjoyment to understand how things work on your bicycle.
 We urge you to ask your dealer how to do the things described in this section before you attempt them yourself, and that you have your dealer check your work before you ride the bike.
 If you have even the slightest doubt as to whether you understand something in this section of the Manual, talk to your dealer.
-See also Appendix B [p.35].
-See also Appendix A, C and D.
+See also Appendix A, B and C.